WeBuyCars: Operations

 WeBuyCars has operations across all 9 of South Africa's provinces.
 The company sells pre-owned cars, motorbikes, caravans, trailers, and boats.
 It also facilitates trade-ins, vehicle finance, and vehicle insurance.

 The company operates via 3 vehicle sales formats - branches, pods, and customer visits.
 Larger format branches are more like traditional vehicle showrooms.
 Pods are smaller format locations, situated in areas like shopping mall car parks.
 Furthermore, WeBuyCars travels to customers' locations and is able to purchase vehicles on the spot, should the client prefer this method.

 WeBuyCars also has a super-showroom, in the form of the WeBuyCars Dome in Johannesburg.
 The facility can house around 2,000 vehicles, operates 7 days a week, and features an underground test area for boats and jet skis.

 The company partners with major South African bank, Capitec, to enable customers to open loans at 9 of its vehicle warehouses.

 As of November 2025, the company had a total of 18 branches (what the company calls supermarkets), and 106 pods across South Africa, with most located in the Western Cape and Gauteng.

 At the time, 50% of its vehicles were sold to cash purchasers, 25% to vehicle finance purchasers, and 25% to pre-owned dealers who were buying vehicles for their stock.

 Also in mid-2025, the company reported that it averaged 15,390 vehicle purchases, and 15,232 vehicle sales per month, an increase of 12.9% and 13.5% respectively, compared to the same metrics the previous year.

 Corporate social responsibility

 In 2025, WeBuyCars reported that 22.6% of its water usage came from non-municipal sources, and 22.7% of its electricity came from solar generation.

+Controversy

+In January 2026, WeBuyCars agreed to pay an administrative penalty, and penalties to customers, as part of a settlement agreement with the National Consumer Commission (NCC).
+This followed an investigation by the NCC in 2025, into complaints by customers over three years, stating that WeBuyCars refused to take responsibility for issues that their cars developed within six months of purchase.

+Following the investigation, the NCC found that WeBuyCars’ terms and conditions were in contravention of the Consumer Protection Act (CPA).
+WeBuyCars paid R3.4 million to the 31 customers who took their cases to the Commission, and agreed to pay a R2.5 million fine.

+WeBuyCars, in its defense, stated that the majority of customer dispute resolutions were either resolved amicably, or in WeBuyCars' favor.
+The company said that of the 172,320 pre-owned cars it sold in 2024, a total of 0.36% of customers approached various institutions for dispute resolution.
+WeBuyCars brought about a number of changes to its operation in order to strengthen its compliance, and bring its terms and conditions in line with the CPA.
+The company also said it works closely with the Motor Industry Ombud of South Africa, and committed to safeguarding the interests of its customers, and remaining compliant.